 1 mug almond or oat milk work best

 pinch of ground black pepper

 Put all the ingredients in a saucepan and whisk constantly over a gentle heat. remove before boiling and pour into mug.
 Sprinkle more cinnamon on top for taste and decoration.

-I also love this fermented turmeric liquid, it contains 6 billion advanced multi strain probiotics, to aid digestion and relieve inflammation.
+I also love this fermented turmeric liquid which contains 6 billion advanced multi-strain probiotics to aid digestion and relieve inflammation.
 It’s very easy to add to your water every day or cooking.
-We need 1 – 3 grams of turmeric a day to your diet to really feel the benefits, so it’s another great way to get it into your diet.
+We need 1 – 3 grams of turmeric a day in our diets to really feel the benefits, so it’s another great way to include it.